ste316/calcWalletValue/README.md

     * See value of your crypto portfolio in a spefic date:
         * main.py --calc --crypto --loadJson
-        * NOTE: this function load all data, including price/value, from walletValue.json
+        * NOTE: this function load data from walletValue.json

     * See value of your total portfolio in a spefic date:
         * main.py --calc --total --loadJson
-        * NOTE: this function load all data, including price/value, from walletGeneralOverview.json
+        * NOTE: this function load data from walletGeneralOverview.json

     * See your crypto portfolio's value over time:
         * main.py --report --crypto
-        * NOTE: this function load all data, including price/value, from walletValue.json
+        * NOTE: this function load data from walletValue.json

     * See your crypto portfolio's value over time:
         * main.py --report --total
-        * NOTE: this function load all data, including price/value, from walletGeneralOverview.json
+        * NOTE: this function load data from walletGeneralOverview.json

 3. Examples